 A Submission is a Request to alter a Metadata Register.
-It follows the Submission process, which is specified in the following Sections and illustrated in Figure Figure 11, and is intended to prepare stable Entries for inclusion in a Release.
+It follows the Submission process, which is specified in the following Sections and illustrated in Figure Figure 1, and is intended to prepare stable Entries for inclusion in a Release.

-Annex CAnnex B provides selected examples of the Submission process.
+Annex C provides selected examples of the Submission process.

-Figure 1.
-Submission Process (informative).
+Figure 1 – Submission Process (informative).

 The Metadata Register Sub Group shall make available to its parent Technology Committee all Submissions not incorporated in a Release.
 The Standards Vice President may, at his or her discretion, make the latter available publicly.